lucien-sim/toy-cat-model/README.md

 ## Getting started
 1. Download the repository, place in a folder/directory.
 2. Make sure you have python 3 installed and have the software required to open jupyter notebooks.
 Also make sure you have the dependencies installed (see below).
 I recommend using anaconda/jupyter lab for all this.
-3. Familiarize yourself with everything that's in the repository (see below)
+3. Familiarize yourself with everything that's in the repository (see below).
+Note that the documentation for the entire model is in 'cat_model_demonstration.ipynb', including a detailed description and demonstration of how the model works.
 4. Then you should be ready to run code in all the notebooks and scripts in repository.

 ## What are the dependencies?